dk14/wolfram-mega/docs/contracts.md

 # Composite contracts

-Offers in Mega can express any meaningful financial contract. `OfferTerms` (`src/protocol.ts`) is a basic abstract language (akin to Cardano Marlowe) which standardizes description of financial contracts.
+Offers in Mega can express any meaningful (finite) financial contract. `OfferTerms` (`src/protocol.ts`) is a basic abstract language (akin to Cardano Marlowe) which standardizes description of financial contracts.

 Unlike Marlowe, `OfferTerms` is closer to modern quantitative finance, taking two-party binary option as a basis.

 Traders can write their own interpreter for `OfferTerms` since the logic is trivial: binary options which can depend on outcomes of other binary options (`OfferTerms.dependsOn`).

-This approach is compatible with Bitcoin DLC, since trading app developers can simply generate a tree of CET transactions straightforwardly from `OfferTerms`.
+> This approach is compatible with [Bitcoin DLC](https://adiabat.github.io/dlc.pdf), since trading app developers can simply generate a tree of CET transactions straightforwardly from `OfferTerms`.
 It also allows to generate contracts for any chain, given that `OfferTerms` interpreter is written for that chain.

 ## Example